 About The Film

-The inspiring true story of the rise, fall, and redemption of African American professional basketball legend, Aulcie Perry, who did not make an NBA team, but ended up leading the all-star Israeli Maccabi Tel Aviv team to their first, fabled European Champions League title in 1977.
-Sports Illustrated called the win, "the most extraordinary season in its remarkable history."
-After that winning season, Perry converted to Judaism (changing his name to Elisha Ben Avraham), married top model Tami Ben Ami, and became an Israeli citizen.
+This is the inspiring true story of the rise, fall, and redemption of African American professional basketball legend Aulcie Perry, who did not make an NBA team but ended up leading the all-star Israeli Maccabi Tel Aviv team to their first, fabled European Champions Cup title in 1977.
+Sports Illustrated called the win "the most extraordinary season in [the team's] remarkable history."
+After that winning season, Perry converted to Judaism (changing his name to Elisha Ben Avraham), married top model Tami Ben-Ami, and became an Israeli citizen.
 However, at the height of his career and fame, an addiction to painkillers and drugs destroyed the fairy tale.
-Years later, on an Israeli TV episode of This Is Your Life (1995), Perry is reunited with head coach Sam Luk who always believed in him, given a chance to reconnect with his estranged daughter in America, and find his true purpose–coaching aspiring young players.
+Years later, on an Israeli TV episode of This Is Your Life (1995), Perry was reunited with head coach Sam Luk, who always believed in him; was given a chance to reconnect with his estranged daughter in America; and found his true purpose: coaching aspiring young players.

 Dani Menkin has not only represented his films many times at the Seattle Jewish Film Festival but received awards almost every time.
 Menkin's films include documentaries 39 Pounds of Love (SJFF 2006; Audience Choice Award for Best Documentary); Dolphin Boy (SJFF 2012); On the Map (SJFF 2017), and last year for our 25th anniversary we opened with Picture of His Life and Menkin was awarded both our REEL Difference Award, recognizing filmmakers who focus on social issues and diversity, as well as our new Golden Or (Light) Prize, awarded by a jury of filmmaker peers, for Picture of His Life.